 Our goal is to recycle as much of the waste stream as we can.
 That can only be accomplished when the guidelines are followed.
 Together, we can be environmentally responsible and have a cost-effective and efficient recycling program.

 Why don’t you accept glass?
 Glass is one of the most common recyclable items for most people.
 It comes in many colors and types.
 The weight of glass also makes it one of the heaviest recyclable materials people have.
 The many colors means greater sorting to get a desirable end result.
 The weight of it makes it costly logistically.
 Also, broken glass is unavoidable.
 The danger of broken glass to workers that handle the recyclable glass is high.

 What types of paper won’t you accept?
-Wrapping paper, packing paper, tissues, paper towels, tissue paper, etc. are all considered waste in the Single Stream recycling program.
+Wrapping paper, packing paper, tissues, paper towels, paper towel inner rolls, toilet paper inner rolls, tissue paper, etc. are all considered waste in the Single Stream recycling program.
 At the end destination for the recyclables, there is sorting equipment designed to divert different types of recyclables into different streams.
 That being said, there are a limited number of sorting machines that the entire load of recyclables will go through.
 Anything left at the end of the sorting process is considered waste and must be disposed of.
 In addition, the wrong items can potentially damage the sorting equipment.
 These are some of the reasons we cannot accept many other items as well.

 How much recyclable content can I put out on my service day?
 The contents of the 95 gallon recycling toter is the limit.
 If boxes are flattened and the guidelines are followed, this is almost always enough capacity for an average family.
 If you are recycling correctly but your recycling toter just isn’t big enough, we can provide a 2nd recycling toter for a modest fee.